RobertTalbert/discretecs/MTH325-Fall2022/design-notes/MTH 325 initial planning.md

         - Employers
     - About me
         - Coming back into F2F teaching after a while online
-        - Letting go of aspirations to leadership positions and doubling down on teaching and research, or at least exploring that space
+        - Doubling down on teaching and research, not so much on leadership
         - So I am curious to try out new stuff, but also I am aware of not overloading myself since I want to focus less on work
         - Plenty of experience with the 225-325 sequence but my first time back with 325 since 2017 and first time teaching since the redesign that puts proof in the first 1/4 of the course
 + What